 Select the amplifier gain that is appropriate for the motor.
+The gain settings for the amplifier are identical for the brush and brushless operation.
 The amplifier gain command (AG) can be set to 0, 1, or 2 corresponding to 0.4, 0.7, and 1.0 A/V. In addition to the gain, peak and continuous torque limits can be set through TK and TL respectively.
 The TK and TL values are entered in volts on an axis by axis basis.
 The peak limit will set the maximum voltage that will be output from the controller to the amplifier.
 The continuous current will set what the maximum average current is over a one second interval.
-The following figure captured with WSDK is indicative of the operation of the continuous and peak operation.
+Figure A1.2 is indicative of the operation of the continuous and peak operation.
 In this figure, the continuous limit was configured for 2 volts, and the peak limit was configured for 10 volts.